Dracape/Alt-for-ANSI/README.md

 > [!TIP]
 > in `/etc/default/keyboard`

-[^unpreserved-layer-keys]: This layout treats *Shift* and *AltGr* as modifiers that are assigned to a thumb on each hand instead of layer switchers; Sometimes some keys are at unconfortable positions and thus, don't have a third key assigned to them.
+[^unpreserved-layer-keys/weird-layer-distro]: This layout treats *Shift* and *AltGr* as modifiers that are assigned to a thumb on each hand instead of layer switchers; Sometimes some keys are at unconfortable positions and thus, don't have a third key assigned to them.
   In a typical layout, the 2nd keys would go to the 2nd layer; while in *Graphene*, if they are in the left side, they are put in the *Symbol* layer so that the alternate hand can be used so press it (for ergonomics)